zsamora/labcronobiologia/README.md

 ### Overview:
 The code in the file `capture.py` was created for the purpose of taking one picture each second to get a real time measure of the movement of an object.
-This is planned as a system that works like a real-time system, working with threads and with different optimizations in order to take as less as possible in the process of saving the picture, so we can have a capture the closest possible to the real clock time, so the photo will represent the second obtained.
+This is designed as a real-time system, working with threads and with different optimizations in order to take as less as possible in the process of saving the picture, so we can have a capture the closest possible to the real clock time, so the photo will represent the second obtained.
 Everything is tested and developed in